ibolit/pyhamcrest_toolbox/docs/source/documentation.rst

 You can write your main matching logic in the traditional way, but you can also register a matcher plugin from your ``__init__`` method.

-Here's an example of what a subclass of the ``MultisegmentMatcher`` could look like:
+Here's an example of what a subclass of the ``MulticomponentMatcher`` could look like:

 .. code-block:: python

-    class GrailMatcher(MultisegmentMatcher):
+    class GrailMatcher(MulticomponentMatcher):
         def __init__(self, is_holy):
             self.register(GrailHolynessMatcher(is_holy))